 Extensive log collection - logs from Windows and Linux are all leveraged in the security analytics engine and used to create recommendations and alerts.

 - To get started with Security Center, you need a subscription to Microsoft Azure.
 If you do not have a subscription, you can sign up for a free trial.

-- Security Center’s Free pricing tier is enabled with your Azure subscription.
-To take advantage of advanced security management and threat detection capabilities, you must upgrade to the Standard pricing tier.
-The Standard tier can be tried for free.
-See the Security Center pricing page for more information.
+- Security Center’s free pricing tier is enabled with your Azure subscription.
+To take advantage of advanced security management and threat protection capabilities, you must upgrade to the standard pricing tier.
+The standard tier can be tried for free for 30 days.
+For more information, see the Security Center pricing page.